Dartvauder/NeuroSandboxWebUI/Wikies/WikiEN.md

 ## Plans for future:

-* Interface: Make a `stop` button for Image and Audio tabs, and a `reload` button to update model lists and gallery
+* Interface: Make a `reload` button to update model lists and gallery
-* StableDiffusion: Make generation with preview in real-time every ten steps
+* StableDiffusion: Make generation with preview in real-time every five-ten steps
 * FLUX: Make a img2img, inpainting, controlnet-union sub-tabs with the appropriate functionality